dannyflax/JOGL-Utilities/README.md

 ##### A Shader Manager

--Simplifies the process of loading a file into an OpenGL SL Program
+Simplifies the process of loading a file into an OpenGL SL Program

 ##### A Model Controller

--Parses .obj (wavefront) 3D model files and turns them into a friendly format that can directly rendered and manipulated in OpenGL
+Parses .obj (wavefront) 3D model files and turns them into a friendly format that can directly rendered and manipulated in OpenGL

 ##### An Animation Holder

--Allows for the mass upload and animation using a set of .obj files
+Allows for the mass upload and animation using a set of .obj files

 #### Recommended Project Setup
 The best way to include this utility as a dependency is to add a build.gradle file containing the following: